 c.
 Members shall not be eligible to serve more than two successive full terms.

-C 13.05 A Bethel School Board is established.
-It shall be a standing committee.
-The Bethel School Board shall oversee the management of the school to ensure its actions are in congruence with the philosophy and mission of Bethel Lutheran Church.

-BYLAWS

-C 13.05.01.
-The Bethel School Board

-Its regular membership shall consist of at least five (5) and no more than seven (7) members at the discretion of the Executive Committee.
-The members shall consist of at least two (2) voting members of Bethel Lutheran Church.
-The chairperson shall be elected by the congregation at the winter annual meeting.
-The remaining regular board members shall be appointed jointly by the Lead Pastor, the principal of the school and the current school board members.

-b.
-Additional Bethel School Board Bylaws are delineated in Appendix B.

-CONTINUING RESOLUTIONS

-C 13.05.A03.
-A covenant defining the internal relationship between Bethel Lutheran Church and Bethel Lutheran School shall be signed jointly by the President of the Congregation, the Chair of the School Board and the principal of the school and approved by the Congregation Council.

-C 13.05.B03.
-The current covenant shall be a part of these continuing resolutions by attachment hereto.

-C13.06.
-When a pastoral vacancy occurs or is planned, a Call Committee shall be established by the Congregation Council.
+C13.05.
+When a vacancy occurs or is planned in a position for which this congregation calls a rostered minister, a Call Committee of no fewer than 5 voting members shall be established by the Congregation Council.
 It shall be an ad hoc committee.
 The Call Committee shall do all things necessary to identify and recommend candidates for call to minister to the congregation.

-C13.07.
+C13.06.
 Other congregational standing and ad hoc committees and boards may be formed as the need arises by decision of the congregation or Congregation Council.
 The purpose, membership selection, duties and terms of office shall be specified in the bylaws and/or the continuing resolutions of this congregation.